 - Price: Free.
 There is a paid version that has more features.

 - Interface: It's mostly visual.
 You get to manipulate cards, lists, and boards like a real bulletin board.

-When you first log in to Nozbe, you can immediately see what tasks are considered priority, and you can choose to take care of those.
-Your inbox is your message box that also contains other projects assigned to you.
+When you first log in to Nozbe, you can immediately see what tasks are considered a priority, and you can choose to take care of those.
+Your inbox is the message box that also contains other projects assigned to you.
 By clicking on Projects, you get a general overview of how your projects are coming along.
 You can then review your calendar and connect with your team.

 Think of Nozbe as a day planner on steroids.
 You will recognize the system: listing tasks, prioritizing them, and checking them off when they are complete.
 You have the added bonus of collaboration so that others can complete the tasks along with you, bringing your projects to fruition.
 The interface is quick to understand with medium to little learning curve needed.

 It's possible this tool is for your more experienced students who are already familiar with project organization methods.
 You can spend an entire unit on just the system alone.
 Nozbe also lets you manage up to 5 projects in their free version, and an unlimited number for paying customers.

 - Email needed: Email is not needed if users are logged into Nozbe.

 - Price: Nozbe is free for teachers at the moment.
 You must email them to request this.

 We appreciate Basecamp’s user-friendly interface.
 Basecamp is a checkpoint for all your collaborators to see and participate in the progress of your projects.
 This is not like Trello’s bulletin board, which is very simple and visual.

 Basecamp lists your projects on the main screen like a launcher.
 You go into a project and you can see the progress that has been made.
 You can then delegate tasks to your team members.
 You can save files and your team can comment on topics, add files and pictures of their own, and create documents.